jcu-eresearch/plone-user-doc/source/login.rst

 *The first key step to accessing the system is the login process.*

-In order for you to view secured content, add or edit files and pages, or perform any other content-related tasks, you must first log in.
+In order for you to create an eSpace, access existing secured content, add or edit files and pages, or perform any other content-related tasks, you must first log in.

 Most users will use their existing institutional username and password (or other credentials) to log in via the :term:`Australian Access Federation